mdegans/weave/README.md

 # Notable issues

+- This is **alpha software**.
+It may crash.
+It does auto-save, however you should export your work to JSON if you care about it.
+It is not guaranteed to be compatible with future versions, however we will try to maintain compatibility as much as possible.
 - With each new generation, all tokens need to be injested again with most backends.
 This is solvable with `drama_llama` (longest prefix cache) but not for the OpenAI API.
 So for OpenAI, it's recommended to generate larger posts.